 Straight up fun design inspiration

 The other great thing about Brutalist Websites is how weirdly riveting these “unpolished” designs can be.
-It’s easy to get lost in the sites it curates, marveling at just how off-putting (and yet, really well-written) B4XVI can be, or how 90s-Myspace NO, SHE DOESN’T LABEL is, or even how downright good a site like Internet Warriors is.
+It’s easy to get lost in the sites it curates, marveling at just how 90s-Myspace NO, SHE DOESN’T LABEL is, or even how downright good a site like Internet Warriors is, even without embracing modern design trends.

 Brutalist Websites is a site you go to for surprise.
 And one of those surprises is just how close brutalist websites can be to the rest of the internet — you know, the parts that haven’t been optimized to death.